necmettindev/hortu/README.md

 # Hortu

-A micro-performance focused alternative to Lodash, fully compatible with TypeScript.
+A micro-performance focused alternative to Lodash, fully compatible with TypeScript and modular structure.